yan-elena/nagent-adapt/README.md

 ## Usage

 To use the extended normative agent architecture in the JaCaMo project, it is required to specify the corresponding agent architecture in the `.jcm` file.
-For instance, to define an agent `alice` using the `ANormativeAgentSAI` architecture you can:
+For instance, to define an agent `alice` using the `ANormativeAgentSAI` architecture, define as follows:

 ```
 agent alice {